rescript-react-native/rescript-react-native/website/docs/migration/jsx3.md

 ```

-At this point, you should be able to drop some
+You should also be able to drop some
 `let component = ReasonReact.statelessComponent...` too, since some won't be
 used anymore thanks to the last removal step we did.